 Regional Development Australia (RDA) is a national network of Committees made up of local leaders who work with all levels of government, business and community groups to support the economic development of their regions.

-RDA Committees have an active and facilitative role in their communities and a clear focus on growing strong and confident regional economies that harness their competitive advantages, seize on economic opportunity and attract investment.
+RDA Committees have an active and facilitative role in their communities with a clear focus on growing strong and confident regional economies that harness their competitive advantages, seize on economic opportunity and attract investment.

-Working in close partnership with fellow RDA Committees, all levels of government, and the private sector, RDA Committees will:
+Collaborating with other RDA Committees, all levels of government, and the private sector, RDA Committees will:

 Regional Development Australia Central Coast

 RDA Central Coast is focused on developing the economic base of the region, seeking quality development opportunities, driving jobs growth, attracting business investment, identifying enabling infrastructure needs, and facilitating of whole of region stakeholder collaboration.

 We proactively attract new businesses, support growth of existing businesses, attract government funding and market the Central Coast as an attractive region for investment.